 Cook, Learn, and Share to Fight Hunger.

-Intro
+Intro to Milk

 While milk is commonly enjoyed as a refreshing beverage, its culinary applications extend far beyond the glass.
 It’s a key ingredient in sauces, soups, desserts, and baked goods, adding richness, creaminess, and depth of flavor.
-Milk’s unique properties also make it an excellent tenderizer for meats and a natural emulsifier for creating smooth and creamy textures
+Its unique properties also make it an excellent tenderizer for meats and a natural emulsifier for creating smooth and creamy textures

 Most Common Kinds of Milk